-In 2004, the multifaith coalition of denominations and faith groups that conducted the Faith Communities Today 2000 national survey of congregations formalized their continued partnership as a membership-based program housed within Hartford Seminary’s Institute for Religion Research.
+In 2004, the multifaith coalition of denominations and faith groups that conducted the Faith Communities Today 2000 national survey of congregations formalized their continued partnership as a membership-based program housed within Hartford International University’s Institute for Religion Research.
 The Cooperative Congregational Studies Partnership that developed out of that effort had several programmatic goals:

 - Creating and testing a financially viable methodology for regular national surveys of congregations, each survey to include three layers of questions: